-• Final Written Examination (2 hours)
+• Final Written Examination (2 hours) 50%

-٠ Course Work: 50%
+• Course Work: 50%

 • Practical Test 15%

 • Field Exercise/Field Trip Report 15%

 • Research and Oral Presentation 20%

-ENTOMOLOGY
+ZOOL3403 ENTOMOLOGY

 BIOL2401 AND (ZOOL2403 - Maintenance Systems in Animals and ZOOL2404 - Coordination and Control in Animals) OR (BOTN2401 - Plant Form and Systematics and BOTN2402 - Physiology of Plants).
-This course may require participation in weekend field trips.

-Biology of the insects including external and internal morphology in relation to taxonomy and evolution, life histories, social organizations where applicable, place in biosphere; Diversity of the insects including: taxonomy, an order-byorder survey with emphasis on Caribbean fauna and economically important groups; Examples of harmful groups including pests and vectors; Examples of beneficial taxa, such as those important for pollination, natural control of populations, and ecotourism; Practical Component: Laboratory exercises to study basic morphological structures as well as modifications; Exercises in taxonomy including use of binomial keys; Practice of techniques in the collection and curation of insects; Field trips to practice and evaluate various techniques; opportunities to collect insects and study their adaptations to a wide variety of habitats.
+Biology of the insects including external and internal morphology in relation to taxonomy and evolution, life histories, social organizations where applicable, place in biosphere; Diversity of the insects including: taxonomy, an order-by-order survey with emphasis on Caribbean fauna and economically important groups; Examples of harmful groups including pests and vectors; Examples of beneficial taxa, such as those important for pollination, natural control of populations, and ecotourism; Practical Component: Laboratory exercises to study basic morphological structures as well as modifications; Exercises in taxonomy including use of binomial keys; Practice of techniques in the collection and curation of insects; Field trips to practice and evaluate various techniques; opportunities to collect insects and study their adaptations to a wide variety of habitats.

-• Final Written Examination (2 hours) 50%
+• Final Written Examination (2 hours)

-٠ Course Work: 50%
+• Course Work: 50%

 • Laboratory Reports 10%

 • Oral Examination 15%

-٠ Insect Collection 25%
+• Insect Collection 25%